 Scott Savitz is the Founder of Data Point Capital and a Managing Partner.
 Scott is a strong advocate of entrepreneurship and innovation, especially where it aims to raise the bar on the consumer experience.
 Scott is also the founder and former CEO of Shoebuy.com.
 Scott founded Shoebuy in 1999, and served as its CEO through its sale to IAC.
 Under his guidance, Shoebuy grew on average over 55% a year becoming one of the largest online retailers in the country, with over 1 million products and $3.5 billion in inventory available for sale, serving over 8 million visitors a month.
 Between the sale of Shoebuy in 2006 and Scott retiring from the company in 2011, Shoebuy tripled revenues and grew bottom line faster than top-line.
-Scott is Chairman of Smart Lunches and also serves on the boards of Jebbit, Paintzen, Print Syndicate, Vee24 and YourMechanic.
-Scott has also previously served as an Advisor or Director for Olejo Stores (acquired by Mattress Firm), On The Spot Systems, Inc. (acquired by Press Ganey), and Bluestem Brands (acquired by Capmark Financial Group).
+Scott is Chairman of Smart Lunches and also serves on the boards of Jebbit, Print Syndicate, Vee24 and YourMechanic.
+Scott has also previously served as an Advisor or Director for Olejo Stores (acquired by Mattress Firm), On The Spot Systems, Inc. (acquired by Press Ganey), Bluestem Brands (acquired by Capmark Financial Group), and Paintzen (acquired by PPG).
 He also serves on several committees focused on fostering growth and a more robust economy including the Massachusetts Technology Collaborative, Boch Center, and Co-Chair of 12 X 12 and Mass Scale.
 Scott received a B.A. in English from the University of Colorado and currently resides in Boston, MA.
 He is a frequent industry speaker and has received numerous awards and accolades including Ernst & Young’s New England Entrepreneur of the Year.

 Mike Majors is a Managing Partner at Data Point Capital.
 Mike has spent more than 15 years as a venture investor and has significant operating experience.
 Most recently, Mike was a Managing Partner at Siemens Venture Capital where he was the founder and head of the $100 million early-stage, Industry of the Future Fund, and head of the later-stage Industry Fund.
 At Siemens, Mike’s investments included Encelium (acquired by OSRAM), Wurldtech (acquired by GE), Lagoa (acquired by Autodesk), Polarion (acquired by Siemens), CyActive (acquired by PayPal), LogRhythm, Electric Cloud, Black Duck, and Digital Guardian.
 Mike served on the boards of Encelium, LogRhythm, Electric Cloud, Polarion, and CyberFlow.
 Before joining Siemens Venture Capital, Mike was the CFO of Visible World (acquired by Comcast) as well as the CFO of Indeed (acquired by Recruit).
 Mike started his venture career at Brand Equity Ventures, a fund focused on software, digital media and consumer Internet opportunities.
 Mike’s investments at Brand Equity Ventures included Retail Solutions (acquired by VeriSign) and MaxPreps (acquired by CBS).
 Mike received a B.S.E, summa cum laude, in Mechanical & Aerospace Engineering from Princeton University, and a Ph.D. in Machine Learning and Robotics, supported by a Fulbright scholarship, from Cambridge University.